nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 Now, all we need to to pack all the dependencies into `requirements.txt` and get ready to build a Docker image.
 But before that, I need **Gunicorn**

-**Gunicorn**
+## 2b.
+Gunicorn:

 While Flask is great for development, its server is not suitable for concurrent traffics in production envrinonment.
-I choose Gunicorn **[2]** to handle Flask's shortcoming.
+I choose Gunicorn [²](#ref2) to handle Flask's shortcoming.

 \
 To install...